Schloss Johannisberg: Late harvest wines

 Tradition has it that on one occasion a messenger from Heinrich von Bibra, Prince-Bishop and Abbot of Fulda, was 14 days late in bringing the papers to give the cellar master permission to start harvesting the grapes.
 At least two alternative stories exist to explain the delay.
 One is that the Prince-Bishop was away hunting and was not available to sign the permission to harvest, and the other is that he was intercepted and held by highwaymen.
 By this time the grapes had become affected with the "noble rot" Botrytis cinerea.
 The rotted grapes were then given to the local peasants, who ended up making wine of high quality.
 In 1775, Schloss Johannisberg made the first Spätlese Riesling followed by an Auslese wine in 1787 and an Eiswein in 1858.
-Unfortunately for the German tradition, the Tokay classification of 1730 relied in part on an area's propensity to noble rot, which suggests that the Hungarians got there first.

 Historically the estate used different colour seals for grapes of different ripeness.
 These classifications were used as the basis for the new German wine classification of 1971, thus :